 Terminating interactions.
 Some students with autism may not know how to appropriately end a conversation.
 They may abruptly walk away, start talking with another student, or bluntly tell a student they don’t know what they’re talking about.
 Other students may interpret this as rude and impolite behavior.
 Teachers might point out to the student some acceptable ways of ending a conversation.

 Example: “You just walked away from that student when they were talking.
 Rather than walk away, you might say “‘I have to go now,’ ‘It’s time for my next class,’ ‘Or ‘I’ll see you later and we can finish our talk.’”

 Recognizing body language.
 The recognition of body language or nonverbal cues is critical to successful social interactions.
-Students with ASD typically have difficulty interpreting these cues from teachers or other students.
+Autistic students typically have difficulty interpreting these cues from teachers or other students.
 Body language tells students when they violate a person’s personal space, a person needs to leave, or they need to change behavior.
 Teachers can incorporate these skills into their class time or school day.

 Example: Before leaving the classroom, demonstrate nonverbal cues by holding a finger to your lips and telling students that means “quiet,” a hand held up with palm facing outward means “wait” or “stop,” and both hands pushing downward means “slow down.”
 You may need to demonstrate facial expressions you use to “deliver messages” and what they mean.
 Other students can demonstrate nonverbal cues they use.
 When students move through the halls, you may want to teach them the “arms length” rule for personal space.